 (B) the date of the filing of the petition.

-(8) A copy of the petition for bankruptcy shall be submitted to the agency along with the written notification.
+(8) A copy of the petition for bankruptcy shall be submitted to the department along with the written notification.

-(9) In making a determination whether to grant, deny, amend, renew, revoke, suspend, or restrict a license, the agency may consider the technical competence and compliance history of an applicant or holder of a license.
-After an opportunity for a hearing, the agency shall deny an application for a license, an amendment to a license, or renewal of a license if the applicant's compliance history reveals that three or more agency actions have been issued against the applicant, within the previous six years, that assess administrative or civil penalties against the applicant, or that revoke or suspend the license.
+(9) In making a determination whether to grant, deny, amend, renew, revoke, suspend, or restrict a license, the department may consider the technical competence and compliance history of an applicant or holder of a license.
+After an opportunity for a hearing, the department may deny an application for a license, an amendment to a license, or renewal of a license if the applicant's compliance history reveals that three or more department actions have been issued against the applicant, within the previous six years, that assess administrative or civil penalties against the applicant, or that revoke or suspend the license.

 (10) Each licensee preparing technetium-99m radiopharmaceuticals from molybdenum-99/technetium-99m generators or rubidium-82 from strontium-82/rubidium-82 generators shall test the generator eluates for molybdenum-99 breakthrough or strontium-82 and strontium-85 contamination, respectively, in accordance with §289.256 of this title.

-The licensee shall make, maintain, and retain a record of the results of each test for inspection by the agency in accordance with subsection (mm) of this section.
+(A)The licensee shall make, maintain, and retain a record of the results of each test for inspection by the department in accordance with subsection (mm) of this section.

+(B) The licensee shall report the results of any test that exceeds the permissible concentration listed in §289.256(ii) of this title at the time of generator elution, in accordance with §289.256(xxx) of this title.

 (11) Licensees shall not hold radioactive waste, sources, or devices not authorized for disposal by decay in storage, and that are not in use for longer than 24 months following the last principal activity use.
-Sources and devices kept in standby for future use may be excluded from the 24-month time limit if the agency approves a plan for future use.
+Sources and devices kept in standby for future use may be excluded from the 24-month time limit if the department approves a plan for future use.
 A plan for an alternative disposal timeframe may be submitted by the licensee if the 24-month time limit cannot be met.
-Licensees shall submit plans to the agency at least 30 days prior to the end of the 24 months of nonuse.
+Licensees shall submit plans to the department at least 30 days before the end of the 24 months of nonuse.

 (y) Expiration and termination of licenses and decommissioning of sites and separate buildings or outdoor areas.